TopicGrains

 Whole wheat.
 A term for products made specifically from whole wheat, e.g. whole wheat bread.

 Whole grain.
-An umbrella term for products made from any whole grain (whole wheat, rye, buckwheat, or any other whole grain), e.g. whole grain bread.
+An umbrella term for products made from any whole grain, e.g. whole grain bread.

 Refined Grains